-The Board held nine meetings (four regular and five special) during fiscal 2019.
+The Board held six meetings (four regular and two special) during fiscal 2020.
 Each incumbent director attended at least 75% of the aggregate total number of meetings held by the Board and all committees on which such director served that were held during the period during which such director served as a director.
 At its regular meetings, the independent members of the Board sometimes hold executive sessions without management present.
-Two executive sessions were held in 2019.
+One executive session was held in 2020.

 We encourage all of our directors to attend our annual meeting of stockholders, and we customarily schedule a regular Board meeting on the same day as our annual meeting.
-All persons who were directors at the time attended our annual meeting of stockholders in 2019 except Mr. Webster.
+All persons who were directors at the time attended our annual meeting of stockholders in 2020.